MAURIZIO BEN OMAR

 Do you actually play guitar?

 No. Not at all.
-We played together.
-I would play Maestro Scelsi.
-And he knows that there are two possibilities for the piece – either a percussionist or a guitarist could play it.
+We worked for a long time together.
+I would play the piece for Maestro Scelsi.
+And he knew that there are two possibilities for the piece – either a percussionist or a guitarist could play it.
 And the interpretations are so different, because the guitarists aren’t generally so good with the fast rhythms or the polyrhythrmic material.
 And for most percussionists, it’s not so clear how to play the various strings.
 It’s not really something we’re trained to do.
 But Scelsi and I worked together to find some possibilities.

 And you asked me about the strings between the bridge and the tailpiece.
 This part was already in the first experiments of Ko-tha, which took place in the ‘50s.
 This particular type of guitar was really common during those years, with the strings extending beyond the bridge.
 Like a cello.
 And often, when people play Ko-tha, guitarists use the sound of the strings between the neck and the tuning pegs as a substitute for this sound, but it’s really not the same sound.
 This is much more obvious with amplification.